egvijayanand/xamarin-forms-templates/README.md

-### Project and Item Templates for building native apps for iOS, Android, UWP, macOS, Tizen from a single, shared C# codebase.
+### Xamarin.Forms Project and Item Templates for building native apps for iOS, Android, UWP, macOS, Tizen from a single, shared C# codebase.

+Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with them.

 #### Available to install from